 Middle East respiratory syndrome coronavirus (MERS-CoV)

-Since September 2012, WHO has been alerted under the International Health Regulations (IHR) to sporadic cases of infection with a novel coronavirus.
-This particular strain of coronavirus had not been previously identified in humans and the characterization of the full genome sequence of the virus indicates that it belongs to a novel species of coronavirus in the genus Betacoronavirus that is distinct from other known coronaviruses and SARS.
+Since September 2012, WHO has been alerted under the International Health Regulations (IHR 2005) to sporadic cases and occasional clusters/outbreaks of infection with a novel coronavirus, (MERS-CoV).
+This particular strain of coronavirus had not been previously identified in humans, and the characterization of the full genome sequence of the virus indicates that it belongs to a novel species of coronavirus in the genus Betacoronavirus that is distinct from other known coronaviruses and SARS.

-WHO/Europe in collaboration with the European Centre for Disease Prevention and Control also conducted a rapid survey of laboratory capacities among Member States in the European Region.
+WHO/Europe in collaboration with the European Centre for Disease Prevention and Control also conducted surveys of laboratory capacities among Member States in the WHO European Region.
 WHO has identified a network of laboratories that can provide expertise on coronaviruses for countries that do not have this capacity.